Moving to Spain: Expat Registration Guide

 Key Registrations & Procedures

-MANDATORYEU + Non-EUThe NIE (Numero de Identidad de Extranjero) is Spain's foreigner identification number, formatted as X-0000000-X. Every legal, tax, and financial transaction in Spain requires it.
-EU citizens receive their NIE printed directly on the green EU Registration Certificate (Certificado de Registro).
-Non-EU citizens receive theirs through the TIE residence card (Tarjeta de Identidad de Extranjero).
-Applications are made at a National Police station (Comisaria de Policia Nacional) with a foreigner affairs unit, or at a Spanish consulate before arrival.
+MANDATORYEU + Non-EUForeigner ID Number (NIE: Numero de Identidad de Extranjero) in Spain: Apply as soon as possible.
+Required before most other procedures, property purchases, bank accounts, and employment.
+The foreigner identification number (NIE / Numero de Identidad de Extranjero) is Spain's personal identifier for non-Spanish residents, in the format X-0000000-X. Every legal, financial, and tax transaction in Spain requires it: buying a car, signing a lease, opening a bank account, starting a job, filing a tax return.
+EU citizens receive their NIE printed on a green registration certificate (Certificado de Registro).
+Non-EU citizens are assigned their NIE when their residence card (TIE / Tarjeta de Identidad de Extranjero) is issued.
+Applications go through a National Police station (Comisaria de Policia Nacional) with a foreigner affairs unit, or through a Spanish consulate before arrival.

 - Valid passport (original + photocopy)